shimaore/entertaining-crib/rated.coffee.md

     module.exports = class Rated

+The constructor will make a copy of the data.

       constructor: (data) ->
         for own k,v of data
           this[k] ?= v
         @type = 'rated'

+`toJSON` will return a copy of the data.

       toJSON: ->
         w = {}